What is the Curly Girl Method?

 Naturally textured hair is all hair that is not straight (wavy, curly, coily, kinky).

 With this method, you will learn to stop damaging habits such as using direct heat styling tools and using products containing potentially harmful ingredients like sulfates, silicones, and parabens, to improve the overall health and definition of your natural texture.

 Why do we need a specific set of guidelines to care for naturally textured hair?

 Everyone’s scalp creates a natural conditioning oil called sebum.
-Sebum is produced by our skin to moisturize the skin all over our body.
-The scalp is no different.
+Sebum is produced to moisturize the skin.
 The sebaceous glands produce the sebum to condition not only the scalp but the hair.

 When someone has straight hair, the sebum is able to quickly travel down the hair shaft all the way to the ends because there are no creases or twirls in the hair shaft to derail the progress of the oil down the hair strand.